stolostron/multicluster-global-hub/doc/README.md

 The Multicluster Global Hub Operator contains the components of multicluster global hub.
 The Operator deploys all of the required components for global multicluster management.
 The components include `multicluster-global-hub-manager` in the global hub cluster and `multicluster-global-hub-agent` in the regional hub clusters.

-The Operator also leverages the `manifestwork` custom reseource to deploy the Red Hat Advanced Cluster Management for Kubernetes Operator on the managed cluster.
+The Operator also leverages the `manifestwork` custom resource to deploy the Red Hat Advanced Cluster Management for Kubernetes Operator on the managed cluster.
 After the Red Hat Advanced Cluster Management Operator is deployed on the managed cluster, the managed cluster becomes a standard Red Hat Advanced Cluster Management Hub cluster.
 This hub cluster is now a regional hub cluster.

 ### Multicluster Global Hub Manager